The People Thang

 Thrash: Well, if only we had that.
 If we had that, that might be all we needed.
 I mean everything else might just flow from that.
 I mean if we had that or most of that, we could probably build anything else we need.
 Everything else!
 So the question you should ax now is, why don't we have that.
 Why are we so far away, man?

 Sox: That there is a very good question.
+But I do the axing round here.
 So, why are we so far away?

 Thrash: That's the Man, man.
 He just want people to be smart enough to follow orders and mind the machines.
 He don't want nobody knowing how to think and asking questions.
 He don't want questions about why he makes 1000 times more than somebody humping his butt when he don't work at all - or if he do, he sure don't work 1000 time harder.
 Not even 10 times harder maybe.
 No, he just want them to be able to read the instruction manual and to believe your Big Lies.